March 28, 2018

 • Sal Siino, Senior Vice President of Global Content Distribution & Business Development, WWE

 • Matt Skelton, Senior Attorney, Xbox at Microsoft

 • Kevin Yorn L’90, Founding Partner, Morris Yorn Barnes Levine Entertainment Law Firm

 Tim Francis, Sher Garner Cahill Richter Klein & Hilbert, New Orleans

-In addition, the conference will feature Tulane Law faculty members in various panels, including Townsend Gard, the Jill.
+In addition, the conference highlighted Tulane Law faculty members in various panels, including Townsend Gard, the Jill.
 H and Avram A. Glazer Professor in Social Entrepreneurship and director of the Tulane Center for IP Law and Culture and the Copyright Research Lab and Prof. Gabe Feldman, Director of the Tulane Sports Law Program.